National Finance Commission Award: Previous awards under NFC program

-Since 1951, there had been three awards enacted during the fiscal year of 1951, 1961 and 1970 under the undisclosed circumstances and its results remained inconclusive.
-Before 1951, the sales tax was in exclusive domain of provincial governments and it was partly federalized to the extent of 50%t in 1951 under the Raisman Program of Prime Minister Liaquat Ali Khan.
+Since 1951, there had been three awards enacted during the fiscal years of 1951, 1961 and 1970 under undisclosed circumstances, and their results remained inconclusive.
+Before 1951, the sales tax was in the exclusive domain of provincial governments, and it was partly federalized to the extent of 50% in 1951 under the Raisman Program of Prime Minister Liaquat Ali Khan.
 However, it was in 1974 when all sales tax was completely federalized and Prime minister Zulfikar Ali Bhutto declared population as the only criterion for distribution of revenue.

 The first official NFC award was enacted under this program in 1974 by the government of Prime minister Zulfikar Ali Bhutto, which produced a conclusive results.
 However, the two NFC Awards enacted during the fiscal period of 1979 and 1984 remained inconclusive as President Zia-ul-Haq failed to reach consensus and ended in a deadlock.
 The first award was enacted as setting the population as the only criterion for revenue distribution among the provinces.
 Custom duties, the main revenue earner was kept out of the divisible pool and the sales tax was completely federalized.

-The fourth NFC award was declared in 1991 by the PML government after successfully reaching the concession with the four provinces.
-For the first time in the short history of Pakistan, the fourth NFC Award had recognized the rights of the provinces on natural resources and the provinces were given royalty and gas development surcharge on oil and gas.
+The fourth NFC award was declared in 1991 by the PML government after successfully reaching a consensus with the four provinces.
+For the first time in the short history of Pakistan, the fourth NFC Award had recognized the rights of the provinces on natural resources, and the provinces were given royalty and gas development surcharge on oil and gas.
 The first fifth NFC Award was announced in 1995 by Prime Minister Benazir Bhutto.
-The first fifth award remained highly controversial and debatable at the country's news channels.
+The first fifth award remained highly controversial and debatable on the country's news channels.
 Soon, the second fifth award was announced by Prime minister Nawaz Sharif in 1997 after his rival, Benazir Bhutto, was dismissed.
-Although it remains conclusive on many parts, but the opposition targeted the implementation of the program.
+Although it remains conclusive on many parts, the opposition targeted the implementation of the program.